jeffThompson/DesigningWithData/Week01_VisualEvidence/README.md

 * Find an analog way to record evidence of some aspect of your daily life
 * No numbers or charts allowed!
 * Upload a photo of your project to Canvas with a comment explaining what your data source was and how you collected it
+* Bring your finished project to class next week
 * Watch [*Dear Data* keynote presentation](https://vimeo.com/157474716)

 ***